kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 * SRU Regression Bugs.
   Problems that look like the result of an SRU update to a server package need to receive top priority.
-For such bugs, 'Add to Server-Next Queue' and 'Raise with the Team'.
+For such bugs, 'Add to Server-Todo Queue' and 'Raise with the Team'.
 If possible, verify rolling back to the prior version of the package fixes the issue, and re-installing the update brings the issue back.
   In this case, also tag the bug 'regression-update'.
 Be aware that